 Snapshots can only be added to shared events, not personal events.

-You can label new snapshot properties to be attached to a new event via the visual labeling interface.
+You can label new snapshot properties to be attached to a new event via visual labeling.
 This flow is meant for a use case where you are creating a new event and a snapshot at the same time.

 To create a snapshot via visual labeling, complete the steps below:

-1. Launch the visual labeling interface and select the element on the page you want to configure a snapshot for.
+2. From within the visual labeling interface, select the element on the page you want to create a snapshot for.
 In an example from Heap’s contact page, we may want to collect and analyze responses to the ‘What can we help you with?’ question, so we’ll click on this element.

 2. A pop-up will appear for you to label the event.
 Click the Add Snapshot button at the bottom of that pop-up.